What is a limited company?

 In the 1600s, joint stock charters were awarded by the British crown to the East India Company and other monopolies.

-In the UK it became simpler to incorporate a joint stock company after the Joint Stock Companies Act 1844.
+In the UK, it became simpler to incorporate a joint stock company after the Joint Stock Companies Act 1844.

 However, the Limited Liability Act 1855 made investors is such companies personally liable.
 At the time, many people thought that if the directors of a company were not personally liable, business standards would decline.

-American Video – What is an LLC?
+Video – What is a Limited Company?